 By Mayo Clinic Staff

-Grilling caramelizes the natural sugar found in fruit, which turns the sugar brown, makes it sticky and intensifies its sweetness.
-Balsamic vinegar with its sweet yet tart flavor is a wonderful complement to grilled fruit.
+Grilling caramelizes the natural sugar found in fruit, which turns the sugar brown and intensifies its sweetness.

 Number of servings Serves 4

 - Low Fat

 - Healthy carb

 - 1 small pineapple, peeled, cored and cut into 4 wedges

 - 2 large mangoes, cored and cut in half

 - 2 large peaches, cored and cut in half